-By taking GED Pennsylvania, the residents of Pennsylvania get an opportunity to complete their high school education.
-Let us consider these steps that will allow the residents of Pennsylvania to get GED:
+By taking this test, the candidates get an opportunity to complete their high school education.
+Let us consider these steps that will allow the residents to take the test:

-- GED Pennsylvania can be taken by the residents of this state who have completed 18 years of age (age waivers available).
+- It can be taken by the residents of this state who have completed 18 years of age (age waivers available).

-- For taking GED Pennsylvania, an individual must be a legal resident of this state and should have never received a diploma from high school or a corresponding certificate.
+- For taking this test, an individual must be a legal resident of this state and should have never received a diploma from high school or a corresponding certificate.

-- The residents of Pennsylvania must provide all the documents related to personal identification for taking GED.
+- The residents of Pennsylvania must provide all the documents related to personal identification for taking the test.

-- In order to obtain GED Pennsylvania, an aspiring resident of the state should not be enrolled in a public or private school of secondary education.
+- In order to obtain it, an aspiring resident of the state should not be enrolled in a public or private school of secondary education.

-- GED Pennsylvania is available in English, French and Spanish.
+- The test is available in English, French and Spanish.

 - The test takers should achieve a combined score of 2250 to pass in these tests.

-- Although the residents of Pennsylvania can retake each test thrice within a year, the frequency of retaking the tests is at the sole discretion of the Chief Examiner.
+- Although the residents can retake each test thrice within a year, the frequency of retaking the tests is at the sole discretion of the Chief Examiner.